dean-rahman/dean-rahman.github.io/cmdline_course.md

    The final project consisted of building three webpages linking to one another.
    The first introduces myself and is created from a markdown file.
    The second is a similarly created webpage introducing this course.
-(You are in fact looking at this very page).
+(You are in fact looking at this very page.)
    The third is a webpage created in Latex using Overleaf of my CV.
    What are markdown files?
-   They are simple text files in a specific format (i.e. using very simple syntax) with links to websites, references to pictures and some cool text-based tricks such as tables and lists. and
+   They are simple text files in a specific format (i.e. using very simple syntax) with links to websites, references to pictures and some cool text-based tricks such as tables and lists.
    Based on these simple files, Jeckyll can build static webpages.
    We hosted these on github.io having built them using the principles of version control learned during Week 7!